NBA Betting Odds

 The majority of sportsbooks in Pennsylvania provide lines for all WNBA games.
 That includes spreads, totals, and moneylines.
 Some sportsbooks even offer live, in-game betting for WNBA contests.

-Each team plays 82 games in the regular season.
-The top eight teams in each conference based on overall record advance to the playoffs.
-There are four playoff series that could each extend to seven games, so an extra 28 games could be added on to a team’s schedule.
+The NBA season is scheduled for 82 games.
+With a two-game play-in tournament and four playoff series that could each extend to seven games, an extra 30 games could be added on to a team’s schedule.

-The sportsbooks establish point spread lines for each matchup to try and draw relatively equal betting action on each team.
+The sportsbooks establish point spread lines for each matchup to try to draw relatively equal betting action on each team.

 It’s not the only factor by any means, but it’s one of the most important.
 Home teams in the NBA win around 60% of the time.
 That number increases even more in the playoffs.
 However, keep in mind that it doesn’t mean they’re covering the spread in all those games.

 Any time you place an NBA point spread bet, you are making a pick against the spread.
 You can choose a team to win outright (moneyline), or you can bet against the spread, which means they have to cover a margin.